Updated June 6, 2023

 If the result set is empty, then the SUM() returns a NULL value, but you can also show zero instead using the COALESCE() with two arguments:

 SELECT COALESCE (SUM(Unit * CostEach), 0) Output FROM Suppliers WHERE Supplier_ID = 15;

 The result is zero because there is no row with supplier id 15 in the table Suppliers.

-We will take two tables Products and Suppliers where:
+We will take two tables, Products and Suppliers, which:

 Products – Code #1